NECOTIS/Adeli-Timbre-Hierarchical-Model/README.md

 # Overview
-This is work is a python implementation of the biologically inspired cochlear filterbank proposed in :
+This is work is a python implementation of the biologically inspired model proposed in :

 **A Flexible Bio-inspired Hierarchical Model for Analyzing Musical Timbre** by *Adeli, M., Rouat, J., Wood, S., Molotchnikoff, S. and Plourde, E.*
 This implementation was developed by Etienne Richan based on the original Octave code as part of his master's thesis.

-This filterbank was designed to extract representations of sounds that representative of musical timbre.
+This model is designed to extract representations of sounds that representative of musical timbre.

-The filterbank uses gaussian filters equally spaced on the ERB scale to split a signal into channels multiple channels.
+The model uses a filterbank gaussian filters equally spaced on the ERB scale to split a signal into multiple channels.
-Lateral inhibition between neighbouring frequency bands removes redundant spectral information and "sharpens up" the spectral profile.
+Lateral inhibition between neighbouring frequency bands removes redundant spectral information and "sharpens" the spectral profile.
-The energy in each channel provides a low-resolution representation of the spectral envelope on a perceptual scale.
-A second stage of the filterbank extracts the amplitude modulations in each channel and uses this information to produce a smooth temporal envelope as well as a time-varying profile of perceptual roughness.
+The second stage of model uses a second filterbank to extract the amplitude modulation in each channel and uses this information to produce a smooth temporal envelope as well as a time-varying profile of perceptual roughness.

 # The ERB Scale